bbnowhere/campusqr/README.md

 Step 4: Configure apache to host the website along with SSL for HTTPS protocol.

 Step 5: Now website will be ready.
-Change the URL from the App in the App.js file to point towards the website to push the data to ther server.
+Change the URL as given below from the App in the App.js file to point towards the website to push the data to ther server.

+            fetch(`https://{your website name }/campusqr/profile.php?` + JSON.stringify(this.state.form_values))

+            fetch(`https://{ your website name }/campusqr/scandata.php?` + JSON.stringify(this.state.form_values))

             Make sure the website is configured with https protocol without https protocol the app will not send the data to the server.

+We are now done with configuration.
+Now users can scan the QR codes placed in the different sections and authenticated users can check the data by login to the website.